MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/index.md

 You can see usage examples on the [advanced adapter usage mashup tutorial](../advanced-adapter-usage-mashup).

-> Learn more about `AdaptersAPI` in the user documentation.

 ### Analytics API
 The `AnalyticsAPI` class provides an API for reporting information to analytics.